-The best protection against danger online is common sense.
-However, even if you do everything right, it's still possible to fall victim to cybercriminals, through no real fault of your own.
-One way that this can happen is through so-called data breaches / data leaks.
+The best protection against digital dangers is common sense.
+However, even if you do everything right, it's still possible to fall victim to cybercriminals.
+One of the most common ways that this happens is through so-called data breaches or data leaks.

 What Is a Data Breach?

-Data leaks occur when private data, which you've saved with services or businesses online, is made public.
+Data breaches or leaks occur when private data that you've saved with services or businesses online is made public.
 This typically happens as a result of criminal activity, such as a hacker attack, but can also come about if a business or service doesn't exercise enough care or vigilance.
-Unprotected databanks are often weak points that are exploited in a stunningly efficient manner by cybercriminals.
+Unprotected databases are often exploited in a stunningly efficient manner by cybercriminals.

 Usernames and passwords

-Larger companies don't typically save passwords in plain text, but rather as hashes.
+Larger companies usually save passwords as hashes.
 However, even though strong hashes do offer a considerable amount of security, weaker ones can be cracked, to say nothing of those services which save passwords in plain text.
-With such login information, cybercriminals can start credential stuffing, or using those same username/password combinations on other services in the hopes of prying them open.
+With such login information, cybercriminals can start credential stuffing, or trying those same username/password combinations on other services in the hopes of prying them open.

-If your email address winds up in the wrong hands, it can see your inbox suddenly become full of spam or extortion emails.
+If your email address winds up in the wrong hands, your can inbox suddenly become loaded with spam or extortion emails.

-Of course, there is also a range of other personal data that cybercriminals can misuse, such as your home address, birthday, or phone number.
-With this, it's possible to steal someone's identity and engage in all sorts of fraud online.
+Of course, there is plenty of other personal data that cybercriminals can misuse, such as your home address, birthday, or phone number.
+With enough of this, it's possible to steal someone's identity and engage in all sorts of fraud online.

-Data leaks have impacted some of the biggest names online, from AOL (2004), to Yahoo (2014), to Facebook (2018).
-The last of these lost access tokens for around 50 million users ⇱, providing attackers with the means to glean entry to both profiles as well as private information.
+Data leaks have impacted some of the biggest names online, from AOL (2004) to Yahoo (2014), to Facebook (2018).
+The last of these lost around 50 million user access tokens, making it possible for attackers to access user profiles and private information.

 Has My Data Been Leaked?

-Especially when larger data breaches are made public, they quickly fill up the headlines, since they impact millions of people.
+Especially when larger data breaches become public, they quickly dominate the headlines.
 Once the datasets start to appear on Internet forums, there are a number of services that save and integrate them into databases.
 These can then be queried, to see if your email address is included.

-On Have I Been Pwned it's possible to ascertain whether you've been an unknowing victim of a data breach in just a matter of seconds.
-After entering your email address, the service will tell you not only if your email has been compromised, but also as part of which leaks.
+On Have I Been Pwned you can check whether you've been an unknowing victim of a data breach in a matter of seconds.
+After entering your email address, the service will tell you not only if your email has been compromised, but also where it was leaked.

-The Hasso-Plattner Institute's Identity Leak Checker uses your email address to determine if personal data (such as your address, birthday, or phone number) has been publicized online.
-After entering your email address, you'll receive a table that shows you when your account has been compromised, and which personal data associated with it was likely made off with.
+The Hasso-Plattner Institute's Identity Leak Checker uses your email address to determine if personal data (such as your address, birthday, or phone number) has been published online.
+After entering your email address, you'll receive a table that shows you when your account was compromised, and which personal data associated with it was likely stolen.

-Password lists that have been publicized online are often used for credential stuffing.
-If your email account has been part of a data breach, you should therefore not only change the password with the service directly impacted but also for any other service using the same password.
+Password lists that have been released online are often used for credential stuffing.
+If your email account has been part of a data breach, you should therefore not only change the password for that account but also for any other service that uses the same password.

-To be on the safe side, it's also a good idea to have a different password for every online service that you create an account with.
-To save you the work that this would entail, you can use a password manager.
-In our EXPERTE.com evaluation, we took a closer look at 12 of the most popular providers on the market, to help you find the solution that best meets your needs.
+To be on the safe side, it's strongly recommended to have a different password for each online account you have.
+To save you the work that remembering each of these would entail, use a password manager.
+In our comprehensive EXPERTE.com review of password managers, we tested 12 of the most popular solutions on the market, to help you find the one that best meets your needs.

 For phishing, spam, or extortion emails, there's not much to do besides ignoring them, unless you want to create a new email address.

-Data breaches have existed since the Internet first came into being, and unfortunately, don't look like ceasing any time soon.
-Luckily, in dedicated online databanks, you can find out if you've been impacted and take the necessary steps to shore up your digital defenses.
+Data breaches have existed as long as the Internet, and unfortunately, don't look like stopping any time soon.
+Luckily, in dedicated online databases, you can find out if you've been impacted and take the necessary steps to enhance your digital defenses.

-Secure and unique passwords are the best protection against cybercrime arising from data leaks.
-To help in creating and staying on top of these, we at EXPERTE.com recommend using a password manager.
+Secure and unique passwords are the best protection against cybercrime fuelled by data leaks.
+To help in creating and staying on top of these, we recommend using a password manager.